spankr/10pct-html5/04_WebGL/Readme.md

-# 3D Cube
+# Expanding into using WebGL

-A 3D cube in the canvas.
+A 3D cube in the canvas with the intent of playing around a little with WebGL.

 ## Tips